michaelfester/docs/docs/guides/tips/arrayformula.md

 ![](</docs/guides/tips/arrayformula/image%20(3).png>)

 We can avoid generating messages for empty rows with an `IF` formula that checks whether our input columns have data.
-Specifically, we’ll require `Next Age` (column `D`) to be non-empty to calculate a message.
+Specifically, we'll require `Next Age` (column `D`) to be non-empty to calculate a message.

 `=ARRAYFORMULA("Turns " & D2:D & " in " & E2:E & " days”)`